 In a medium-sized mixing bowl, combine the warm milk and yeast.
 Allow to it for about 5 minutes or until it starts to get foamy.

-Whisk in the sugar, butter, salt, and egg.
+Whisk in the sugar, melted butter, salt, and egg.

-Stir in the flour until the dough comes together.
-Knead the dough on a floured surface for 5 minutes, or until it is smooth and elastic.
+Stir in the flour until the dough comes together and pulls away from the sides of the bowl.
+Knead the dough on a lightly floured surface for 5 minutes, or until it is smooth and elastic.

-Place in a greased bowl and let rise until double in size, about an hour.
+Place in a greased bowl, cover with a clean kitchen towel and let rise until double in size, about an hour.

 Punch the dough down and knead a few times until smooth.

 Make the pecan topping by combining the brown sugar, corn syrup, and butter in a small saucepan.
 Heat until the sugar is melted and the mixture starts to simmer.
 Allow the mixture to simmer for two minutes.

 Take the sauce off the heat and stir in the heavy cream.

 Place a piece of parchment paper in a 10" skillet, round cake pan or baking dish.
 Spray with cooking spray.
 Pour the mixture into the skillet and sprinkle with the chopped pecans.
 Set aside.